 - Using a spoon, pull the meat back to make room for the eggs to get cracked into the pan.
 Crack the eggs into the meat sauce one at a time.

-- I like to sprinkle a touch more salt and pepper on top of the eggs and then cover and cook on medium-low heat for about 5-7 minutes depending on how runny or cooked you prefer your eggs.
+- Sprinkle a touch more salt and pepper on top of the eggs, cover, and cook on medium-low heat for about 5-6 minutes depending on how runny or cooked you prefer your eggs.

 - Once the eggs are cooked to your liking, turn off the heat and allow the stew to sit for 5 minutes before serving.